projectsesame/sesame/site/content/docs/v1.18.1/redeploy-envoy.md

 # Redeploying Envoy

-The Envoy process, the data path component of Contour, at times needs to be re-deployed.
+The Envoy process, the data path component of Sesame, at times needs to be re-deployed.
 This could be due to an upgrade, a change in configuration, or a node-failure forcing a redeployment.

 When implementing this roll out, the following steps should be taken: